dnmfarrell/berrybrew/README.md

 ## Undocumented Features

 There are certain features that should only be used by developers and maintainers of this software.
-There's only one currently, so if I create more and/or make them more complex, I'll create a separate document for them.
+There's only a couple, so if I create more and/or make them more complex, I'll create a separate document for them.